AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 Notes:
 - The RETURN_DATE must be in the format DD-MM-YYYY.
-- The return date cannot be in the past.
+- The RETURN_DATE cannot be in the past.
+- The PHONE_NUMBER will only accept numeric strings to cater for different countries phone number

 Example: